Barycentric stability of nonlocal perimeters: the convex case: Abstract

 \section{Abstract}

 In this work, we establish a sharp form of a nonlocal quantitative isoperimetric inequality involving the barycentric asymmetry for convex sets.
 This result can be seen as the nonlocal analogue of the one obtained by Fuglede in \cite{Fuglede1993}.
+A main tool in the proof is an estimate from below of the fractional perimeter by a negative power of the inradius for convex sets.